Gold Exploration and Development in Oregon and Nevada

 Franco-Nevada Royalty Agreement

 In April 2019, Franco-Nevada Corporation (TSX:GNV,NYSE:FNV) purchased a two percent NSR on the Sleeper project for US$2 million.
 The money is expected to be used to advance the permitting, feasibility work and exploration at Grassy Mountain.

 Paramount Gold Nevada’s Management Team

-Glen Van Treek — President, CEO and Director
+Glen Van Treek — President, COO and Director

 Glen Van Treek has been President and director of Paramount Gold Nevada Corp. since February 2015.
 He was formerly the Chief Operating Officer and VP Exploration of Paramount Gold and Silver Corp. between January 2011 and the merger with Coeur Mining Inc. in April 2015.
 He has approximately 30 years of progressive global experience in all stages of mineral exploration.
 Prior to joining Paramount, he held various senior positions at Teck Resources Ltd. Most recently, he managed the production geology, resource modeling and exploration programs at Teck’s Quebrada Blanca mine in Chile.
 Prior to his experience at Teck, Van Treek held positions with Placer Dome and other junior exploration companies.
 He is a graduate geologist from the University of Chile.
 Throughout his career, Mr. Van Treek has worked across the globe with a focus in the Americas (north, central and south) and West Africa in all stages of the mining cycle, from grassroots exploration to production.